stephenmcd/cartridge/README.rst

 ========

 Cartridge is a shopping cart application built using the `Django`_ framework.
-It is `BSD licensed`_ and designed to provide a clean and simple base for developing e-commerce websites.
+It is `BSD licensed`_, and designed to provide a clean and simple base for developing e-commerce websites.
 It purposely does not include every conceivable feature of an e-commerce website; instead, Cartridge focuses on providing core features common to most e-commerce